renehuang/excel_VBA_projects/Numerical Analysis/ReadMe.txt

 4).
 Produce the graphs

 For the cubic spline, user will control the “2 degree of freedom”.
 (Natural Spline, given first derivatives & given second derivatives)

+3. Implied Volatility

+Using numerical methods to solve out the implied volatility of BS model (knowing option value/ portfolio value) Discuss the convergence of each method

+1).
+Newton's Method
+2).
+Regula Falsi Method
+3).
+Secant Method